 Transportation in Salvador

 Well, you've basically got three ways to go: by taxi, by bus, or by rented car.
-Taxis are cheap enough by U.S. and European standards (if you don't get taken to where you're going via the long route) and buses, at two reais and thirty centavos, are a bit more than half the cost of a subway ride in New York City.
+Taxis are cheap enough by U.S. and European standards (if you don't get taken to where you're going via the long route) and buses, at three reais, are less than a third of the cost of a subway ride in New York City.
 I'll fill you in some more and I'll start with the buses --

 First, you don't enter via the front door.
 You get on through the back door.
 (The executivos, the more expensive and easily distinguishable alternatives to city buses, are entered at the front.
 They don't have rear doors.)

 In order to get from the airport into town you can go by any of the three means above: taxi, executivo, or city bus.
 Taxi, of course, is the most expensive.
-The fare is around seventy-five reais.
-The executivo is R$4.00, and the city bus (ônibus coletivo) is R$2.50.
+The fare is around one hundred reais.
+The executivo is R$3.50, and the city bus (ônibus coletivo) is R$3.00.
 The advantage to the executivo is that it will accommodate as much luggage as you have.

-The end-of-the-line for the executivo is Praça da Sé, at the entrance to Pelourinho, the old colonial city center.
+...the end-of-the-line for the executivo is Praça da Sé, at the entrance to Pelourinho, the old colonial city center.
 To be more exact, the bus stops a couple of blocks before reaching Praça da Sé (the end-of-the-line used to be Praça da Sé itself, but a public plaza was built there a couple of years ago).
-A lot of the route encompasses a beautiful ride along the orla, or seafront.
-Oh, and by the way, you don't pay the fare for the executivo when you board the bus.
-It will either be collected along the way by a fare-collector, or collected by the bus-driver when you get off.

 Some Good & Honest Taxi Drivers

 Salvador lost a good and honest man, but to a better cause...